 The views from this historic building are not to be missed.
 The outstanding building is located directly behind Matthias Church in the heart of the castle district.
 It is an extremely popular site so be prepared to battle some crowds, particularly on a sunny day.

 Stop 6: Enjoy the Walk Back Down

 There are many ways to get back down off Castle Hill, I personally decided to walk, unaided by google maps.
 Budapest is a beautiful place and the Buda side of the river is home to charming residential streets and houses.

 I made my way down the steps of Fishermans Bastion and then just walked towards the river.
 I came across some beautiful side streets, unique short cuts and cute Hungarian houses.
 Sometimes it is nice to just walk and take in your surroundings without any set plane (of course while making sure it is safe to do so).
 Below is a sample of some of my favourite finds from the walk.

-Stop 6: Walk along the Buda side of the Danube River for the perfect view of the Budapest Parliament
+Stop 6: River View of the Budapest Parliament

 There is one last stop on the Buda side of the city that I recommend you check out.
 Once you make it down to ground level the Danube River will be in full view.
 Walk along the sidewalk parallel to the river until you can see the famous Hungarian Parliament directly across the water.
 Here, you should have the opportunity to cross the road and capture a snap of the Parliament from across the river.
 Don’t worry we will get up close and personal with the Parliament on day 2 of the itinerary.